Samsung Galaxy A6s: Specifications

-The A6s features a 6.0 inch Full HD+ PLS TFT LCD display with 18:9 aspect ratio.
+The A6s features a 6.0 inch Full HD+ PLS TFT LCD with 18:9 aspect ratio.
 Unlike previous Samsung Galaxy A series smartphones, this device uses a LCD panel rather than a Super AMOLED display.
 The display features curved edges, similar to the S9's infinity display, but with larger bezels and no curved display.

 The dual camera setup features a primary 12 MP f/1.8 sensor for normal photography and a 5 MP depth sensor for effects such as bokeh.
 The front camera is a 12 MP sensor.

 It runs Android 8.1.0 "Oreo" with Samsung Experience 9.5 out-of-the box.
 The smartphone features Qualcomm Snapdragon 660 SoC consisting of an octa core processor with 4 performance 2.2 GHz Kryo 260 and 4 efficient 1.8 GHz Kryo 260 cores and Adreno 512 GPU, sports 6 GB/8 GB of RAM and 128 GB of internal storage which is expandable up to 256 GB via dedicated MicroSD card slot.